atom-box/tatll/posts/whats-the-plan-call-indivisible.md

 # Notes from September 25, 2025
 Opening welcomes: two new Utah indivisible groups, and a high school group.
 College groups are plentiful but high school group is noteworthy.

+## Schumer, government shut down
+PUSH FOR THIS, it is 25% of our priorities this month.

+See the link here for clear philosophy and plan:  [https://indivisible.org/campaign/government-funding-showdown-no-blank-checks-trump](https://indivisible.org/campaign/government-funding-showdown-no-blank-checks-trump)

+Democrats have improved: this time they drew a line in the sand.
+ACA, Medicare restore, an end to recisions nonsense as the line in the sand.
+Unfortunately, leaders are followers.
+So we have to lead the Gillibrand senators in this.

 ## Feel great about this Kimmel victory
 Encouraging: Robert Reich, et al sense a tipping point.
 Leah Greenberg not so much: like an athlete who scored a point, regroup, stay calm, stay in formation.
 And prepare for setbacks and being a point down.
 In other words try to vibe the Kimmel victory as fuel to get you through future hard times.
 Fuel recruiting and messaging with the Kimmel victory.